heremaps/naksha/docs/JBON.md

     - If the size is not embedded (61-63), then followed by 1, 2 or 4 byte unsigned biased integer (biased by 60), big-endian encoded.
 - `11`: struct
   - `11ss_vvtt` = Struct (ss: 0=empty, 1=uint8, 2=uint16, 3=uint32)
-    - Followed by one byte, two byte or four byte unsigned content size, big-endian encoded.
+    - If not empty, followed by one byte, two byte or four byte unsigned integer storing the content size, big-endian encoded.
-    - If standard structure (vv=0, variant=null)
+    - If structure without variant (vv=0, variant=null)
       - `0`: Array
       - `1`: Map
       - `2`: Dictionary
       - `3`: Reserved
-    - If variant structure (vv: 1=byte, 2=short, 3=int)
+    - If structure with variant (vv: 1=byte, 2=short, 3=int)
-      - Followed by one byte, two byte or four byte integer storing the variant, big-endian encoded.
+      - Followed by one byte, two byte or four byte unsigned integer storing the variant, big-endian encoded.
-      - `0`: Record
+      - `0`: Feature
-      - `1`: XYZ
+      - `1`: Naksha
       - `2`: Custom
       - `3`: Reserved